browserengineering/book/book/security.md

 ```

 Note that the form `POST`s its data to the `/` URL.
 We'll want to
-route these `POST` requests to a new function that handles logins:
+handle these `POST` requests in a new function that checks passwords
+and does logins:

 ``` {.python file=server}
 def do_request(session, method, url, headers, body):